GoChallenge/cli/README.md

  - `login` - Participants can store their username and apikey locally.
 This info is used during submission
  - `logout` - Stored info is deleted
  - `fetch` - Can retrieve a repo once it has the repo name.
 Uses the `go get` command to do this.
  - `submit` - Checks if the user is logged in.
-If he is, makes a zip archive of the files/folder the user provides.
+If he is, runs the tests in the directory specified.
+If tests pass, makes a zip archive of the files/folder the user provides.

 TODO